-ITA Matrix is popular among frequent flyers and travel hackers because it provides so much control over the the parameters of your search.
+ITA Matrix is popular among frequent flyers and travel hackers because it provides so much control over the parameters of your search.
 You can force connections in a certain city, exclude airlines, and even pick exact flight numbers.
 Some of these functions are possible with other websites but can be extremely cumbersome.
 Finding a great itinerary with ITA Matrix can make it easier to reconstruct elsewhere for cash or award tickets.

 Split Fares When Availability Is Limited